ploopcity/esp32-enumeration/README.md

 # esp32-enumeration
 Automate the enumeration process using an ESP32

-Using the ESP32 WROOM dev board\
+-- Using the ESP32 WROOM dev board\
-larger partition: huge app
+-- larger partition

+Arduino IDE you can change your partition by selecting: Tools -> Partition Scheme -> Huge App

+Platform.io IDE you can change your partition scheme by updating the platformio.ini file add add this line to your board settings:\
+"board_build.partitions = min_spiffs.csv"

 Once the device is powered on it will do the following: